Tutorial 6 - Creating a more complex Annotator¶

 Important

-The bounding box coordinates are of type float
+The bounding box coordinates are of type float, the roi.roi

 however only takes in the type int